Lombards: First century: Lower Elbe

 The first mention of the Lombards in a near contemporary record occurred between AD 9 and 16, by the Roman court historian Velleius Paterculus, who accompanied a Roman expedition as prefect of the cavalry.
 Paterculus says that under Tiberius the "power of the Langobardi was broken, a race (gens) surpassing even the Germans in savagery".
 Strabo, writing in about 20 AD, treats them as a branch of the Suebi, and indicates that they had previously lived west of the Elbe, but were now forced by Romans to stay on the eastern side.

-Tacitus, writing in about 100 AD in his Germania, emphasized that the Langobardi were a distinctively small Suebian people, in terms of numbers, but surrounded by the most powerful peoples.
+Tacitus, writing in about 100 AD in his Germania, emphasised that the Langobardi were a distinctively small Suebian people, in terms of numbers, but surrounded by the most powerful peoples.
 They kept safe, according to him, "by daring the perils of war".
 Beyond the Langobardi were the Nerthus-worshipping tribes whose land of rivers and forest stretched to the sea and the remote parts of Germania.

 In his Annals, Tacitus also noted the involvement of the Langobardi in the conflicts of the time.
 9 AD when Arminius and his allies won the Battle of Teutoburg Forest, the Lombards and Semnones were part of the kingdom of Marobod, the King of the Marcomanni, who was allied with Rome.
 However, after the outbreak of war between Arminius and Marobod in 17 AD the Lombards and Semnones switched to the alliance of Arminius.
 They detested Marobod's title of king, and saw Arminius as a champion of freedom.
-In the battle the two sides eventually fought, Tacitus believed that the Cherusci and Langobardi were fighting for ancient renown or newly-won freedom, while the other side for the increase of their dominion.
+In the battle the two sides eventually fought, Tacitus believed that the Cherusci and Langobardi were fighting for ancient renown or newly won freedom, while the other side for the increase of their dominion.
 Arminius died in 21 AD.
 In 47 AD, the Cherusci were assigned a new leader by Rome, Italicus, and this was controversial.
 Both his supporters and detractors appealed to neighbouring tribe.
 When he was eventually dethroned, the Langobardi restored him.